guilgautier/DPPy/docs/continuous_dpps/beta_ensembles.banded_models.rst

 .. hint::

-	The effect of increasing the :math:`\beta` parameter can be nicely vizualized on this :ref:`circular_ensemble_banded` Viewing :math:`\beta` as the inverse temperature, the configuration of the eigenvalues cristallizes with :math:`\beta`.
+	The effect of increasing the :math:`\beta` parameter can be nicely vizualized on this :ref:`circular_ensemble_banded`.
-	The following pictures display realizations for :math:`\beta=1, 10, 20` respectively.
+	Viewing :math:`\beta` as the inverse temperature, the configuration of the eigenvalues cristallizes with :math:`\beta`, see the figure below.

 .. plot:: plots/ex_plot_circular_banded.py
 	:include-source: